The-Politico/artisan/README.md

 # Artisan

 A suite of tools for creating & managing Adobe Illustrator based embeds.
-Heavily inspired by [ai2html](http://ai2html.org/).
+Heavily inspired by and built upon [ai2html](http://ai2html.org/).

 ## Contents
 - [Why This?](#why-this)